 Name Severity Weight Comment

-Bl - 60% Baseline
+BI - 60% Baseline

 Cont downturn 40% Contagion

 Pos upturn 0% Positive

-Avg - - It has been created taking the weighted average of each delta among all the scenarios above.
+Avg - • It has been created taking the weighted average of each delta among all the scenarios above.
 It has to be used only for Staging purposes.

 The forecasted default rates (as well as recovery rates) represent the input for the point in time (PIT)/FLI adjustment of the lifetime probability of default (and lifetime loss given default) parameters used to calculate the multi scenario overlay.

 Financial assets are transferred from Stage 1 to Stage 2 when the credit risk has increased significantly since the instruments' initial recognition.
 The transfer logic is based on quantitative and qualitative criteria and must be applied to all the financial instruments.
 Deterioration of the probability of default (PD) is the key parameter underlying the quantitative criterion of the transfer logic.
 The following additional four qualitative criteria are applied after the said quantitative parameter:

-- After that period, if there are no other significant indicators of credit risk deterioration, the transaction may be reclassified to Stage 1; - 30 days past due if exposure per transaction reaches 30 days past due, it should be classified into Stage 2; - All performing exposures included in Watch List 2 should be classified into Stage 2:
+- For bearance status classification results in automatic classification to Stage 2 for the following 9 months (as from that status classification date).
+After that period, if there are no other significant indicators of credit risk deterioration, the transaction may be reclassified to Stage 1; - 30 days past due if exposure per transaction reaches 30 days past due, it should be classified into Stage 2; - All performing exposures included in Watch List 2 should be classified into Stage 2; - All performing exposures transferred to the remit of the Loan Restructuring and Workout departments are automatically classified into Stage 2.